sebv/yeoman_windows_tutorial/README.md

 ### Have a quick look at CoffeeScript syntax and equivalent JavaScript

 - Doc [here](http://coffeescript.org/)
-- There is a nice screencast [here](http://screencasts.org/episodes/introduction-to-coffeescript) (watch the begginning, then skip to 6:40).
+- There is a nice screencast [here](http://screencasts.org/episodes/introduction-to-coffeescript) (watch the beginning, then skip to 6:40).
+- [here](http://js2coffee.org/) is an online converter between CoffeeScript and JavaScript.